erkal/elm-3d-playground-exploration/README.md

 # For Development

-First, [install yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable) if you don't have it already.
+If you don't have them already, [install nodejs](https://nodejs.org/en/download/) and [install yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable).

 Clone the repository